Weather on Mt Whitney

 or Mammoth Lakes region do.

-Mt Whitney weather in a nutshell for the next 7 days:
+Quick summary of Mt Whitney weather and road access for the next 7 days:

 Mostly sunny and clear for the next seven days on Mt Whitney.
 The Whitney Portal

 is now open and the quota for hiking/climbing Mt Whitney is now in force.

 The Whitney Portal Road is open so you now have direct access to the Trailhead

 is clear at this point and lots of people are going to the Summit